trackier/android_sdk/README.md

     // make sure to use the latest SDK version:
     // https://mvnrepository.com/artifact/com.trackier/android-sdk

-    implementation 'com.trackier:android-sdk:1.6.29' //Add this Trackier SDK dependency in the build.gradle implementation 'com.android.installreferrer:installreferrer:2.2' //Add this install referrer dependency in the build.gradle
+    implementation 'com.trackier:android-sdk:1.6.29' // Add this Trackier SDK dependency in the build.gradle implementation 'com.android.installreferrer:installreferrer:2.2' // Add this install referrer dependency in the build.gradle
   }
 ```